simpligility/contributions/README.md

-# Manfred Moser mosabua - Contributions tracker
+# simpligility contributions tracker - work by Manfred Moser mosabua

 This project acts as open source contributions tracker for myself, [Manfred Moser @mosabua](https://github.com/mosabua), to manage my work and expose the